Where Will Gold Peak and How Much Upside Do Gold Stocks Have Left?

 NIA’s Outlook

 Past performance is not an indicator of future returns.
 NIA is not an investment advisor and does not provide investment advice.
 Always do your own research and make your own investment decisions.
-NIA’s President owns EWZ.
+NIA has received compensation from CTGO of US$30,000 cash for three months of coverage and could receive a total of up to US$80,000 cash for ten months of coverage.
 NIA has received compensation from FF of US$50,000 cash for a six-month marketing contract.
+NIA’s President has purchased 200,000 shares of LG in the open market and intends to buy more shares.
 NIA has received compensation from LG of US$30,000 cash for a three-month marketing contract.
-NIA’s President has purchased 200,000 shares of LG in the open market and intends to buy more shares.
-NIA has received compensation from MGG of US$30,000 cash for a three-month marketing contract and previously received US$30,000 cash for a three-month marketing contract which has since expired.
-NIA has received compensation from CTGO of US$30,000 cash for three months of coverage and could receive a total of up to US$80,000 cash for ten months of coverage.
 This message is meant for informational and educational purposes only and does not provide investment advice.